Vital Records Online

 Order with confidence

-Learn how to order Washington State birth certificates from the Washington State Department of Health (DOH).
-The current processing time is approximately 8 to 10 weeks, and the fee is $25.00 per certified copy.
-The authorized individuals who can request birth certificates include the person on record, family members, and legal representatives.
+Learn how to order Washington State birth certificate from the Washington State Department of Health (DOH).
+The current processing time is approximately 6 to 8 weeks, and the fee is $25.00 per certified copy.
+The authorized individuals who can request birth certificate include the person on record, family members, and legal representatives.

 Person ordering a birth certificate with a phone using VRO